 Prosecco is made using the Charmat method (also known as the tank method), which calls for two fermentations, but both in a tank.
 The first is done to make a base wine, and the second is done to add the bubbles.
 There can be contact with the lees, but the wines don’t often achieve the same complexity as with the traditional method.

 Thus, Prosecco’s style is simpler than that of Franciacorta, but this makes it no less desirable.
 Indeed, it is often easy to drink and pair and goes down easy as an aperitif.
 In fact, it is a favorite in Italy for aperitivo hour with light bites and an equally effervescent scene.
-Just ask everyone’s favorite – Canella, responsible for light, fragrant Proseccos that draw in lovers of all things sparkly.
+Again, just ask Lorenzo Canella, responsible for light, fragrant Proseccos that draw in lovers of all things sparkly.